pbjorklund/pbjorklundblog/content/posts/how-i-get-a-lot-of-work-done-as-a-busy-entrepreneur-and-father.md

 | Wisdom     | Love          | Humility  | Love          | Vulnerability |
 | Courage    | Patience      | Clarity   | Encouragement | Curiosity     |

 As you can see there is not to much embellishment or explaining, this is fine.
-They should be fluid and as long as I know what I mean - that's fine.
+They should be fluid and I'm happy as long as at least I know what I mean.
 The hard, and valuable, part is reflecting on them.

 Since change is the only constant I update this regularly.
 It's not set in stone in any way, it's just a good tool to reflect on.
 Some values remain more constant than others.

 ## Planning
-Now that we know what we value it's time to talk about how we do the things we do to live more along these values.
-To do this we need to talk about things like goals to achieve, projects & tasks to complete, customers to manage, communication to wrangle.
+Now that we know what we value it's time to talk about how we can live more along these values.
+To do this we need to talk about things like goals, projects & tasks.
+It's about those customers to manage, communication to wrangle and stakeholders to satisfy.
+Riveting stuff.

 I have split my planning into 3 levels.
 Quarterly, Weekly and Daily.
 ### Quarterly planning